 - Prepare the orientation schedule in advance and keep it handy.

 - Procure and assign IT assets for the new hire.
-This can include a company laptop, their email account, and their phone if required.
+These can include a company laptop, their email account, and, if necessary, their phone.

 - Have the necessary office supplies ready, such as stationery and office keys.